stefanoborini/book-modelviewcontroller/source/notes.rst

 view.
 If this is the case, the View must know the model, so that it can instantiate the Presenter and pass both the model and itself to it.

+write something about preventing garbage collection when pubsub is used.